 The Compensation Committee has the sole responsibility for approving and evaluating the officer compensation plans, policies and programs.
 It may not delegate this authority.
 It meets as often as necessary to carry out its responsibilities.
 The Compensation Committee has the authority to retain compensation consultants, but has not done so.
-The Compensation Committee met 1 time during fiscal 2015.
+The Compensation Committee met one time during fiscal 2016.

 In the past, the Compensation Committee has met each September to consider the compensation of the Company's executive officers, including the establishment of base salaries and performance targets for the succeeding year, and the consideration of stock option awards.
-Management provides the Compensation Committee with such information as may be requested by the Compensation Committee, which in the past has included historical compensation information of the executive officers, tally sheets, internal pay equity statistics, and market survey data.
-Under the guidelines of the NYSE MKT, the Chief Executive Officer may not be present during the Compensation Committee's deliberations regarding his compensation.
+Management provides the Compensation Committee with such information as may be requested by the Compensation Committee, which in the past has included historical compensation information of the NYSE MKT, the Chief Executive Officer may not be present during the Compensation Committee's deliberations regarding his compensation.
 If requested by the Committee, the Chief Executive Officer may provide recommendations regarding the compensation of the other officers.